The Greatest Show on Earth – Desfile

 By December each year we know what the themes of the competing schools are and what the sambas are going to sound like.

-So while the school’s writers start putting together their competing sambas enredo the carnavalesco is already sketching the costume designs for the dancers, the floats and everything else that goes into making the parade one of the wonders of the world.
+So while the school’s writers start putting together their competing sambas enredo the carnavalesco with their team is already sketching the costume designs for the dancers, the floats and everything else that goes into making the parade one of the wonders of the world.

 So what have we got at this stage?